Children living on the streets face abuse from all sides – at home, from the police, from pimps and drug dealers, from passers-by.

-Casa Alianza safe houses provide an environment of calm, consensus and collaboration where a team of counsellors, psychologists and psychiatrists work closely with the children to address these issues, empower them with coping strategies and tools to help rebuild their lives and help them to see that violence isn’t normal.
+Our Casa Alianza programme partners have safe houses that provide an environment of calm, consensus and collaboration where a team of counsellors, psychologists and psychiatrists work closely with the children to address these issues, empower them with coping strategies and tools to help rebuild their lives and help them accept that violence isn’t normal.

-Casa Alianza also acts to prevent all forms of abuse against children and teenagers in society by working to influence public policy and legislation that benefit children across Latin America as a whole.
+Compass Children’s Charity works with all of our programme partners to prevent all forms of abuse against children and teenagers in society by working to influence public policy and legislation that benefit children worldwide

 How do you even begin to combat an entire culture of impunity?